Arkansas farmer seeks to save historic turkey breeds

 Smith, a Tennessee native who moved to Little Rock as a child, started showing poultry at 4-H shows at age 10.
 On his farm, a brown flag, flying below the American flag, promotes the conservancy.
 Several old cotton wagons from the Arkansas Delta are used for poultry houses.
 The farm also has an incubator room for eggs in a hatchery on the grounds.

-The poultry do not have pet names because they are raised for meat and eggs.
+The poultry don't have pet names because they are raised for meat and eggs.
 Farm workers use manure to fertilize Smith's gardens.

 "This is not a petting zoo of exotic chickens," he said.
 "The eating of these animals is what saves them.
 These are animals that have lost their jobs and we are trying to put them to work."